bdgoddard/bdgoddard/_pages/beers.md

 ## Wishlist

-If you're thinking about buying me some beer then: (a) you're amazing, thank you!; (b) you could do a lot worse than buy me any of the beers in this section.
+If you're thinking about buying me some beer then: (a) you're amazing, thank you!; (b) you could do a lot worse than choosing some of the beers in this section.

 {% for beer in site.data.beers %}